 3) Saint Anthony Falls

 Another fall to visit is Saint Anthony Falls.
 It is located northeast of downtown Minneapolis and was the only natural major waterfall in the Upper Mississippi River.
+You can view this falls while taking a stroll on the Stone Arch Bridge.

 4) Stone Arch Bridge